christian-westbrook/DescentMUD/index.markdown

 ![Descent v0.1.0-prototype intro screen](images/v0.1.0-prototype/intro.png)

 DESCENT is an experimental decentralized multi-user dungeon.
 The game currently features:
+- Peer-to-peer multiplayer
 - Command-line navigation through a game world with four rooms
+- Come find me in the den!

 On this site you'll find development logs and prototype releases you can download and play.